Thursday, January 31, 2013

 How does a marriage break down?
 Indescribable no doubt, ultimately.

-Why would a person volunteer an account to a complete stranger, a passing acquaintance?
-A foreigner at that.
-Stranger on the train perhaps; the instinct to voice.
+Why would someone volunteer an account to a complete stranger?
+A foreigner at that?
+Stranger on the train phenomenon perhaps.
+The instinct to relate.

 For some odd reason the Boyanese had long been confused with the Sulawesi here.
-In fact the two islands are very different.
+In fact the two islands were very different.
 One of the problems was the variant terminology over the course of a long history.
-The Indonesian archipelago has had some strong Hindu past; a strong Arab infusion of course.
+The Indonesian archipelago has had a Hindu past; a strong Arab infusion of course.
 Chinese.
 Thai seemingly.
-Dutch of course, and Portuguese.
-The Anglo-American bite of the cherry in more recent history.
+Dutch of course and Portuguese.
+Anglo-American in more recent history.

-The island of Bawean, Pulau Bawean, home of the Boyanese, lies off the north-east coast of Java.
-(Sulawesi was the third largest island in the archipelago, after Java and Sumatra.)
+The island of Bawean, Pulau Bawean, home of the Boyanese, lies off the North-east coast of Java.
+(Sulawesi is the third largest island in the archipelago, after Java and Sumatra.)

 A number of Boyanese had been encountered in Singapore.
-Travel between the islands went back many years.
-It seems during the English colonial period a good number of Boyanese set sail for the opportunities in Singapura.
+Travel between the islands went back many, many years.
+During the English colonial period good numbers of Boyanese set sail for the opportunities in Singapura.

 One local Boyanese identity strongly recalled the old Montenegrins from the leading hill clans.
-How the pride pulsed in the chap!
+How the pride pulsed in that breast!
 No-one in Singapore possessed a more extensive collection of kris.
 (A kind of samurai sword.)
-On the phone there were photographs with dignitaries and royals in Malaysia.
+Numerous photographs with dignitaries and royals in Malaysia.
 Dr. Mahathir had made an offer for some prize possession.
 A certain community standing had been obtained by the fellow because of his interest in ancient Islamic manuscripts.
 If you wanted to see precious books, give him a ring some time.
+Sentosa address.

 Watch out for the Boyanese, you were told.
-You wouldn't want to mess with a Boyanese girl for example, one would never get away with a fling.
+You wouldn't want to mess with a Boyanese girl for example, one would never get away with it.

-The fixation with the ceremonial kris was an aid to memory; another strong reminder of the Montenegrins in their stony wastes.
+The fixation on the ceremonial kris was an aid to memory.

-It was the Boyanese who had brought Mr Yousef to grief, to this current and long-standing predicament of his on the road.
+It was the Boyanese who had brought Mr Yousef to grief, to this predicament of his on the road.

 On all sides at lower Geylang Mr Yousef was greeted.
 Elderly upright old men and the younger generation too clearly held him in the same esteem.
 The respect accorded immediately apparent.